-Prerequisites: BME 503, consent of instructor.
 This quarter treats statistical methods important in understanding nervous system function.
 It includes basic concepts of mathematical probability; information theory, discrete Markoy processes, and time series.
+Prerequisites: BME 503, consent of instructor.
 (2-0-2)

-Comp Neuroscience II: Vision
+BME 506 Comp Neuroscience II: Vision

 This course considers computational approaches to vision.
-It discusses the basic anatomy and physiology of the retina and central visual pathways, and then examines computational approaches to vision based on linear and non-linear systems theory, and algorithms derived from computer vision.
+It discusses the basic anatomy and physiology of the retina and central visual pathways, and then examines computational approaches to vision based on linear and non-linear systsms theory, and algorithms derived from computer vision.
 (3-0-3)

-Cognitive Neuroscience
+BME 507 Cognitive Neuroscience

-Consent of Instructor.
 This course is concerned with the relationship of the nervous system to higher order behaviors such as perception and encoding, action, attention and learning and memory.
 Modern methods of imaging neural activity are introduced, and information theoretic methods for studying neural coding in individual neurons and populations of neurons are discussed.
+Consent of Instructor.
 (2-0-2)